UCSCLibrary/HistoryLog/README.md

   formats are:

   - [CSV] (values are separated by a tabulation).
+  - [Open Document Spreadsheet] or "ods", the normalized format for spreadsheets, that  can be open by any free spreadsheets like [LibreOffice], or not free ones.
+This format requires that Zip to be installed with PHP on the server (generally by default).
   - [Flat Open Document Spreadsheet] or "fods", another standard format that can be opened by any free spreadsheets or by any text editor (this is a simple xml file).
 Note: With old releases of [LibreOffice] for Windows, a little free